seediffusion/fuge/game-guides/SFG_KOK03.md

 * * *

-# The Sightless Fighter's Guide to Knockout Kings 2003, by Seediffusion!
+# The Sightless Fighter's Guide to Knockout Kings 2003, by Stu Hughes!

 ## Introduction